ergo-services/ergo/docs/advanced/message-versioning.md

 ### Registration Helper

-All message types must be registered with EDF before the node starts.
+All message types must be registered with EDF before connection establishment - during handshake, nodes exchange their registered type lists which become the encoding dictionaries.
+Registration typically happens in `init()` functions before node startup.
 There are two approaches: centralized registration in the shared module or manual registration in each client.

 **Centralized registration** uses `init()` to register all types when the package is imported: